-Dr. Wang is an assistant professor in the College of Engineering at the University of Notre Dame, with appointments in the Interdisciplinary Center for Network Science and Applications (iCeNSA) and Department of Computer Science and Engineering.
-He received his Ph.D. degree in Computer Science at University of Illinois at Urbana Champaign (UIUC) with Professor Tarek F. Abdelzaher.
+Dr. Wang is an associate professor with tenure in the College of Engineering at the University of Notre Dame, with an appointment in the Department of Computer Science and Engineering.
+He received his Ph.D. degree in Computer Science at University of Illinois at Urbana Champaign (UIUC).
 He got his Master's degree in Electrical Engineering from Peking University (PKU), and Bachelor degree in Electrical Engineering from University of Electronic Science and Technology of China (UESTC).

 Daniel (Yue) Zhang is a PhD student in the Department of Computer Science and Engineering at the University of Notre Dame.
 He received his M.S. degree from Purdue University, West Lafayette, Indiana, USA, in 2012 and a B.S. degree from Shanghai Jiaotong University (SJTU), Shanghai, China, in 2008.
 His research area lies in the intersection of machine learning/artificial intelligence, edge computing, and human-in-the-loop systems.

 Yang Zhang is a Ph.D. student in the Department of Computer Science & Engineering at the University of Notre Dame.
 He received his M.S. in Data Science from Indiana University-Bloomington.
 Before that, he attained his B.S. in Software Engineering from Wuhan University.
 His research interests focus on the assured artificial intelligence with uncertainty quantification in human-cyber-physical systems (H-CPS).